codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+My dentist is the best, he even has a little plaque!

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+What did the name of the Tor Anonymity Network orignially stand for?
- 1. CPU
+ 1. The Orange Router
- 2. ALU
+ 2. The Only Router
- 3. RAM
+ 3. The Ominous Router
- 4. Register
+ 4. The Onion Router

 <details>
   <summary>Answer</summary>
-  ALU
+  The Onion Router
 </details>